barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 >
 > Paichang said, "Just step here closer, and I'll tell you."
 Huang-po went up to Paichang and __slapped him in the face__.

 We want Paichang to be true when he says _"such a person does not evade"_ karmic law.
-That should be the right answer, according to this account, right?
-But he is as wrong as Old Paichang.
-Sudden enlightenment is not more true, as a view, than gradual.
+That should be the good answer to the question, according to this account, right?
+But he seems as wrong as Old Paichang.
 Because of that, Paichang gets a slap in the face.

+Sudden enlightenment is not more true, as a view, than gradual.
 If I am pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
 So sudden enlightenment is maybe "less wrong" than gradual enlightenment.
-Still, Huang-po's slap suggest __none of those answers are actually right__.
+Still, Huang-po's slap suggests that __none of those answers are actually right__.

 Gradual.E = Sudden.E + Karma ?
 Gradual.E is actually Sudden.E, with the Self believing there was a gradual process at play.
 You get enlightened suddenly, but your view makes you think you had to wait such a long time for it to happen.